DominicBoettger/docker-aegir-mariadb/README.md

 I added the Solr search engine to the container.
 In my configuration there are two running core with the latest schema version of search Search API Solr search (https://drupal.org/project/search_api_solr)

+### Additional information

+I wrote a little article on our website about the creation of the Dockerfile and where i failed with some expectations about Docker.
+The article can be found on http://inspirationlabs.com/blog/docker-and-aegir-hosting-system.